CSC207-UofT/course-project-newtapp/phase2/design_document.md

 ## Updated Specification

-   Since Phase 0, our group has completed a number of critical components for our social media application.
+   Since Phase 2, our group worked towards completing a number of critical components for our social media application.
 We began by completing the remaining tasks in our specifications and user stories.
 These tasks included:

-- Conversation Queues: for sorting conversations based on user interests
-- Changing User IDs to be unique integer IDs for easier sorting/management in the database
+- Implementing Authentication
+- Password Encryption

 Some things that we reworked:
-- Request and Response Models for requests between the controllers and interactors
-- Our Data Access Objects for interacting with the persistence layer
-- Our controller layer to work with Spring Boot and our updated interactors
+-
+-

-After completing our specification, we turned our focus to implementing a Web Application.
+In Phase 2, we continued working on our implementation of our Web Application.
 This involved:
-- Moving to and configuring Spring Boot
+- Moving to and configuring React
+- Familiarizing ourselves with  JavaScript and CSS
-- Installing PostgreSQL on each of our systems
+- Deciding essential components of our front-end
-- Implementing and configuring a database using PostgreSQL
+- Using React Routes to enable navigation among views of various components
-- Adjusting our Request/Response models
+-
-- Linking our entities to read, write and edit from associated Database Repositories

 ## SOLID Design Principles

 In the development of our App, we considered many uses of SOLID design principles to better demonstrate effective, well-designed code.